 While these may be a more expensive option at first glance, it’s worth noting that more universities are hiking up the prices for their postgraduate halls of residence.
 A further advantage is that the private company will take care of the everyday details, so you don’t have to worry about separate bills for utilities and broadband, especially as the cost of living is rising.

 Selecting the right kind of accommodation comes down to a number of factors.
 Every postgraduate student will have different requirements, and these will affect their final accommodation decision.

 One of the most important factors is location.
 Depending on your preference, you may want the hustle and bustle of a city centre or the peace and quiet of the suburbs.
 It’s also worth checking out the reputation of the area you’d like to move to, as you’ll want to be sure it’s safe and welcoming of students.

 There is also convenience and transport links to think about.
 How close is the accommodation to campus?
 How long would the commute take?
 Would you need more than one form of transport to get there?
 If you’ll be working a part-time job alongside your studies, will location cause issues for arriving on time?

-These considerations are less significant for city centre builds that are within walking distance of universities, such as our Redvers Tower accommodation in Sheffield.
+These considerations are less significant for city centre builds that are within walking distance of universities, such as our Woodhouse Flats, accommodation in Leeds.
 When you book a room at our Ernest Place accommodation in Durham, however, we will offer you a free bus pass if you are studying at Durham University.

 Size and facilities